 Ms. Luedtke has extensive experience taking complex commercial litigation cases to trial and arbitration.

-Currently defending NCAA in nationwide class action by current and former Division I college football and men’s basketball players asserting antitrust and intellectual property claims relating to NCAA rules that allegedly preclude student-athletes from being paid for the alleged use of their name, image, and likeness.
+- Defended NCAA in 2014 trial brought by a certified class of current and former Division I college football and men’s basketball players who asserted antitrust and intellectual property claims relating to NCAA rules that preclude student-athletes from being paid for the alleged use of their name, image, and likeness.
 The case was tried in June 2014 and is currently on appeal in the Ninth Circuit.

 Ms. Luedtke’s experience in the copyright field includes her work in 2011 for the motion picture industry in shutting down Zediva, an unauthorized service that streamed movies from a warehouse of “rented” DVDs; her representation of Playdom in source code copyright allegations brought by Zynga that settled on the eve of trial; her representation of Vostu in copyright claims brought by Zynga for Vostu’s game portfolio; her representation of Electronic Arts in copyright infringement litigation against Zynga over its game “The Ville”; and her representation of a major television network in defeating CBS’s efforts to enjoin the reality television show “The Glass House.”